Bill Cosby sex assault case starts in California

 Judges wrote that a non-prosecution agreement between a former district attorney and Cosby over evidence he gave in a different civil case meant the actor shouldn't have been criminally charged in the first place.

-In the case due to start Monday, Huth claims she met Cosby on a film set, and days later was invited to his tennis club.
+In the case that local broadcasters reported had started Monday, Huth claims she met Cosby on a film set, and days later was invited to his tennis club.

 There, she says, he gave her alcohol and took her to the Playboy Mansion, where he forced her to perform a sex act.